RustFestEU/blog.rustfest.eu/_posts/2018-11-02-talks-and-workshops.md

 # Talks and Workshops at RustFest Rome

 Last week, we finally announced the long awaited talk lineup for Rome on our Twitter accunt [@RustFest](https://twitter.com/RustFest) account.
-We also published as sneak peak of the schedule, which is now complete and available on our website:
+We also published a sneak peak of the schedule, which is now complete and available on our website:

 <div style="text-align: center; padding: 1em;">
   <a href="https://rome.rustfest.eu/schedule/">